 Who has never gone crazy over a new video game, an anime or a new phone?
-Like children, we can get easily absorbed by a new thing, let the time pass by and be oblivious to what is around us.
-Japanese people are no exception to that phenomenon and surely are attracted to new trends!
-Interested in a popular novelty they have heard about, some Japanese may even become completely absorded by it to the point they forget everything else.
+Like children, we can easily be absorbed by an exciting new item or activity.
+We unknowingly let time pass by when doing this activity, oblivious to our surroundings.
+Japanese people are no exception to that phenomenon and they too are attracted to new trends!
+Interested in a popular novelty they have heard about, some Japanese may even become completely consumed by it to the point they forget about everything else.

-Well, becoming absorded by something new and being crazy about it can be expressed in Japanese slang with hamaru【はまる】.
+Well, becoming absorbed by something new and being crazy about it can be expressed in Japanese using the slang with hamaru【はまる】.

 Originally, the verb hamaru means to “fit in” and can be used for situation like “to fit into the river” 「川にはまる」”fits into the trap” 「罠にはまる」 or to say that one is entangled in a bad situation.

-However in Japanese slang, hamaru means “to be crazy with something”,”to be infatuated with”, “totally absorbed by”.
-In that context, hamaru is not so far from its original meaning, as it describes the fact that you “fit” that enthousiasm: addicted, you cannot escape it.
-We know well the addiction of Japanese people for online game and smartphone game, easily noticed on morning train!
+However in Japanese slang, hamaru means “to be crazy into something”,”to be infatuated with”, or “totally absorbed by”.
+In that context, hamaru is not so far from its original meaning.
+It describes how you “fit” into that enthusiasm, and you cannot escape it.
+We know well of the addiction Japanese people have to online and smartphone gaming, which is easily noticeable on morning train!

 - 「趣味にはまる」「shumi ni hamaru」to be crazy with a hobby